facebookresearch/EmbodiedQA/README.md

 exception of a few `location` questions that might need more visual context than walking right up till the object -- this can be thought of as an upper bound on expected accuracy, and performance will get worse when navigation trajectories are sampled from trained policies.

+A pretrained VQA model is available for download [here](https://www.dropbox.com/s/jd15af00r7m8neh/vqa_11_18_2018_va0.6154.pt).
+This gets a top-1 accuracy of 61.54% on val, and 58.46% on test (with GT navigation).

+Note that keeping the `cache` flag ON caches images as they are rendered in the first training epoch, so that subsequent epochs are very fast.
+This is memory-intensive though, and consumes ~100-120G RAM.

 ### Navigation